 Keep your parrot away from those boiling pans and hot oven trays as you prepare your festive treats.
 Their curiosity can get them into trouble, and could end up with a nasty scald or burn.

-Burnt Polytetrafluorethylene (or Teflon, to go by its most popular brand name) releases dangerous toxins into the air that can kill a parrot almost instantly.
-We can’t emphasise enough the importance of not burning Teflon, and the impact it’ll have on your parrot.
+Burnt Polytetrafluorethylene (or Teflon, to go by its most popular brand name) releases dangerous toxins into the air that are highly toxic for birds, resulting in severe respiratory distress.

 Don’t use non-stick pans if you can help it, and if you do need to use them, keep your bird well away from the kitchen when you’re cooking.
 Fumes can travel to other rooms, so keeping your parrot elsewhere isn’t always going to be deterrent.